Natacha Rambova: Design and fashion

+In 2003, Rambova was posthumously inducted into the Costume Designers' Guild Hall of Fame.

-Scholarly influence
+Scholarly work

 Rambova's scholarly work has been regarded as significant by contemporary academics in the fields of Egyptology and history: archaeologist Barbara Lesko notes that her contribution to Piankoff's Mythological Papyri "demonstrates her organizational skills and her commitment to searching out truths and does not reek of unfounded theories or other eccentricity."
 Rambova's research, specifically her metaphysical interpretations of texts, has been deemed useful by Egyptologists Rudolph Anthes, Edward Wente, and Erik Hornung.
-In the 1950s, Rambova donated her extensive collection of Egyptian artifacts to the University of Utah, displayed in the Utah Museum of Fine Arts's Natacha Rambova Collection of Egyptian Antiquities.
+In the 1950s, Rambova donated her extensive collection of Egyptian artifacts to the University of Utah.
+The collection is displayed at the Utah Museum of Fine Arts as the Natacha Rambova Collection of Egyptian Antiquities.
 Both Rambova and her mother were credited as "vital" to the establishment of the museum through their donations of paintings, furniture, and artifacts.

-Depictions in art and film
+Legacy

+In 1991, Michael Morris' book Madam Valentino: The Many Lives of Natacha Rambova was published by Abbeville Press.

+In 2019, a documentary titled Behind the Shadow of Natacha Rambova was presented at the Atlàntida Film Festival in Majorca.

+Cultural depictions

-Rambova has been depicted across several mediums, including visual art, film, and television: She was the subject of a 1925 painting by Serbian artist Paja Jovanović (donated by her mother to the UMFA in 1949).
+Rambova has been depicted across several mediums, including visual art, film, and television.
+As a teenager, she was painted in Paris by American artist Robert Lee MacCameron.
+The French government considered display the portrait at the Louvre.
+She was also the subject of a 1925 painting by Serbian artist Paja Jovanović.
+Her mother donated both paintings to the Utah Museum of Fine Arts in 1949.
 In 1975, she was portrayed by Yvette Mimieux in Melville Shavelson's television film The Legend of Valentino (1975), and again by Michelle Phillips in Ken Russell's feature film Valentino (1977).
 Ksenia Jarova later portrayed her in the American silent film Silent Life (2016), and she also figured in a fictionalized narrative in the network series American Horror Story: Hotel (2015), played by Alexandra Daddario.